avinashduggal/TowerRunners/docs/status.md

 Generalization Performance: Tested by training on seeds/towers and evaluating on unseen ones.

 ### Qualitative Analysis
 Our agent in all different algorithms often struggles to make it past the first floor.
 It is jumping in every direction and many times get's stuck in corners or loops.
 This is something that needs to be directly addressed and has been our biggest issue.
-In all of our runs, the agent has yet to reach the second floor ,
+In all of our runs, the agent has yet to reach the second floor due to it's difficulty in navigating the environment.

 Visualization of Agent Behavior: Screenshots and videos show how the agent learns better strategies over time.